yaya2devops/gopencti/README.md

 ## OpenCTI Prerequisites

-We picked Azure Vm as our host for the platform, we will first use Docker Engine to then deploy Portainer, a user-friendly container management platform that will help us with the onboarding with [the containers required](#opencti-production-containers).
+We picked Azure Vm as our host for the platform, we will first use Docker Engine to deploy Portainer, a user-friendly container management platform, that will help us with the onboarding of [the containers required](#opencti-production-containers).

 ### Connect to Azure VM via SSH